gmile/gmile.github.io/_posts/2016-02-01-raw-sql-in-a-rails-project.md

 end
 ```

-Not only a test like this would execute SQL code and raise if there were a syntax error, but also it'd check a contract between SQL and RoR lands: an expected array of columns returned (which is stored in `ActiveRecord::Result` even if there was no actual data returned) from SQL to be relied upon in Ruby.
+Not only a test like this would execute SQL code and raise if there were a syntax error, but also it'd check a contract between SQL and Ruby realms: an expected array of columns returned (which is stored in `ActiveRecord::Result` even if there was no actual data returned) from SQL to be relied upon in Ruby.

 ### How do we make the SQL accept dynamic values?